Jefferson Davis statue torn down in Richmond, Virginia

 RICHMOND, Va.
-(AP) — A statue of Confederate President Jefferson Davis was torn down along Richmond, Virginia’s famed Monument Avenue on Wednesday night by protesters.
+(AP) — Protesters tore down a statue of Confederate President Jefferson Davis along Richmond, Virginia’s famed Monument Avenue on Wednesday night.

-The statue in the former capital of the Confederacy was toppled shortly before 11 p.m. and was on the ground in the middle of an intersection, news outlets reported.
+The statue in the former capital of the Confederacy was toppled shortly before 11 p.m., news outlets reported.

+Richmond police were on the scene and videos on social media showed the monument being towed away as a crowd cheered.

 About 80 miles (130 kilometers) away, protesters in Portsmouth beheaded and then pulled down four statues that were part of a Confederate monument on Wednesday, according to media outlets.